trpc-group/trpc-cpp/docs/en/serialization.md

 ## Implementation

-**1. Develop a new service on the server to handle request messages of type `rapidjson::Document`.**
+### Develop a new service on the server to handle request messages of type `rapidjson::Document`

 The framework provides services to the outside world by registering services.
 Therefore, we need to develop a ServiceImpl to handle messages of type `rapidjson::Document` and then reply with a response.